SummaryRead the full fact sheet

 Fibromyalgia can be difficult to diagnose as the symptoms are common to many other conditions.
-It may take some time to establish a diagnosis of fibromyalgia, which can be very frustrating.
+This means that it may take some time to establish a diagnosis of fibromyalgia, which can be very frustrating.

 Your doctor will take your medical history and description of your symptoms, and do a physical examination.
-This may include testing how you respond to touch at specific sites across your body.
+According to the most recent assessment guidelines, they’ll also consider: